zosconnect/zosconnect-node/README.md

 }
 var zosconnect = new ZosConnect(options);
 ```
-The `options` object matches exactly the options described by the [request/request](https://github.com/request/request) module.
-The uri parameter must be specified.

 ##### HTTPs Support
 Create the options object with locations for the CA certificate file and optionally the client certificate and client private key (if using client authentication).
 If the strictSSL option is set to false then invalid SSL certificates can be used which may be of use in development environments.